BuddhiWathsala/ballerina-marketing-bot/README.md

     Access Token and Refresh Token).
     1. Click **Create**.
 Your Client ID and Client Secret will appear.
     1. In a separate browser window or tab, visit [OAuth 2.0 Playground](https://developers.google.com/oauthplayground).
-Click on the `OAuth 2.0 Configuration` icon in the top right corner and click on `Use your own OAuth credentials` and provide your `OAuth Client ID` and `OAuth Client Secret`.
+Click on the `OAuth 2.0 Configuration` icon in the top right corner and click on `Use your OAuth credentials` and provide your `OAuth Client ID` and `OAuth Client Secret`.
     1. Select the required Gmail API and Google Sheets API scopes from the list of API's, and then click **Authorize APIs**.
     1. When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token and access token.

-1. After the above configurations, you will obtain the relavant tokens.
+1. After the above configurations, you will obtain the relevant tokens.
 Add the appropriate tokens to the `./Ballerina.conf` file.

     ```conf
     ACCESS_TOKEN="<ACCESS_TOKEN>"